Arturzek/Trojan.Win32.WANTTODIE/README.md

 9.Next

-10. Mark "Hide File Extraction Progress Animation from User" and enter the target path and a name.
+10.Mark "Hide File Extraction Progress Animation from User" and enter the target path and a name.

 11.Mark "No restart"